WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ## Scarlet, Feather and other sideloaders
 My DNS is compatible with all services as long as they rely on enterprise certificates to install.

-Follow Part 1 of my main guide to install the DNS blocker for these services
+Follow Part 1 of my main guide to install the DNS blocker for these services.

 You do not need to follow Part 2, 3 and 4 as these install ESign itself.

 ## How does this method work?
 By using leaked business enterprise certificates, We can sign apps using their credentials which means Apple lets us install the apps without any hassle, however after a while Apple revokes the certificate, this is where the WhySooooFurious DNS Blocker comes in, the DNS blocker blocks Apple servers from contacting your device about the expired/revoked/blacklisted certificate which in turn lets you use the apps for however long you'd like.
-The DNS also blocks ESign analytics as a bonus!
+The DNS also blocks ESign analytics.

 ## Before we start
-- Make sure you have not been using services such as Scarlet before as the certificates used to install ESign on your device will be revoked!
+- Make sure you have not been using services such as Scarlet and Feather before as the certificates used to install ESign on your device might be revoked!
 - This method will work as long as you do all of the steps required and never disable the DNS which is crucial.
 - If you are blacklisted from Apple for already using services such as Scarlet you will need to follow this [guide](#revoked-or-blacklisted)
 - Make sure your device is compatible as seen [here](#compatibility)